RedReign/FoundryVTT-BetterRolls5e/README.md

 # Better Rolls for 5e - A FoundryVTT Module
-A module for modifying certain sheet functions on Foundry VTT Character sheets for D&D 5th Edition.
-It allows for quick, compounded rolls for items, ability checks saving throws, and just about any roll you might want in 5th Edition D&D.
+A module for modifying certain sheet functions on Foundry VTT Character sheets for DnD5e.
+It allows for quick, compounded rolls for items, ability checks saving throws, and just about any roll you might want in 5th Edition DnD.

 Though initially a fork of Hooking's [Item Sheet Buttons](https://gitlab.com/hooking/foundry-vtt---item-sheet-buttons) module, it now includes several roll templates designed for Foundry's 5e sheets to increase speed of play.